Know When It’s Time to Call the Veterinarian

 According to VetStreet.com, any behavior that’s unusual for your dog or cat is reason to call your veterinarian.
 Lethargy — defined as decreased energy or activity, listlessness or tiredness — is a common sign your dog doesn’t feel well and is associated with a wide range of health issues.

-The most common sign that suggests your cat doesn’t feel well may be that she’s hiding in an out-of-the-way, quiet place.
-If she’s purring, don’t be fooled into thinking all is well.
+The most common sign that suggests your cat doesn’t feel well may be that he or she is hiding in an out-of-the-way, quiet place.
+If they are purring, don’t be fooled into thinking all is well.
 Not only do cats purr when they’re happy or content, but they also purr when they’re in pain or sick.

 - Is my pet eating, drinking, urinating or defecating more or less than normal?